musicMan1337/dot_files/README.md

 # VScode__User__Snippets
 ### JSON Snippets for use with various languages in VScode

-###### *Will periodically update with new snippets I add, and any useful bits of info I gleen from the creation of snippets within the syntax of VScode JSON siles.*
+###### *Will periodically update with new snippets I add, and any useful bits of info I gleen from the creation of snippets within the syntax of VScode JSON files.*

 ## Quickly format large chunks of code for use within the JSON syntax: